 The 5,000,000 First Preference Shares, Series C are entitled to fixed cumulative preferential cash dividends at a rate of \$1.3625 per share per annum.
-On or after June 1, 2010, the Corporation may, at its option, redeem for cash the First Preference Shares, Series C, in whole at any time, or in part from time to time, at \$25.75 per share if redeemed before June 1, 2011; at \$25.50 per share if redeemed on or after June 1, 2011 but before June 1, 2012; at \$25.25 per share if redeemed on or after June 1, 2012 but before June 1, 2013; and at \$25.00 per share if redeemed on or after June 1, 2013 plus, in each case, all accrued and unpaid dividends up to but excluding the date fixed for redemption.
+On or after June 1, 2011, the Corporation may, at its option, redeem for cash the First Preference Shares, Series C, in whole at any time, or in part from time to time, at \$25.50 per share if redeemed before June 1, 2012; at \$25.25 per share if redeemed on or after June 1, 2012 but before June 1, 2013; and at \$25.00 per share if redeemed on or after June 1, 2013 plus, in each case, all accrued and unpaid dividends up to but excluding the date fixed for redemption.
 On or after June 1, 2010, the Corporation may, at its option, convert all, or from time to time, any part of the outstanding First Preference Shares, Series C into fully paid and freely tradeable Common Shares of the Corporation.
 The number of Common Shares into which each Preference Share may be so converted will be determined by dividing the then-applicable redemption price per Preference Share, together with all accrued and unpaid dividends up to but excluding the date fixed for conversion, by the greater of \$1.00 and 95% of the then-current market price of the Common Shares.
 On or after September 1, 2013, each First Preference Share, Series C will be convertible at the option of the holder on the first day of September, December, March and June of each year into freely tradeable Common Shares determined by dividing \$25.00, together with all accrued and unpaid dividends up to but excluding the date fixed for conversion, by the greater of \$1.00 and 95% of the then-current market price of the Common Shares.
 If a holder of First Preference Shares, Series C elects to convert any of such shares into Common Shares, the Corporation can redeem such First Preference Shares, Series C for cash or arrange for the sale of those shares to other purchasers.